metno/aerovaldb/README.md

 ## Design principles

 1. As pyaerocom-programmer using aerovaldb I want to have documented functions with arguments, e.g. `put_heatmap(hm, country, component)`
+2. As a pyaerocom-progammer, I want to be able to write to a new datasource/format by just updating a config-file
+3. As a pyaerocom-user, I want to be able to upgrade an experiment without thinking about the dabase format.
-2. From a DB-implementer I want to have a resource-name (table/path) with parameters as dictionary, e.g.
+4. From a DB-implementer I want to have a resource-name (table/path) with parameters as dictionary, e.g.
     `open(f"path/to/heatmaps/{country}/{component}.json")` or `SELECT * FROM PATH_TO_HEATMAPS where country = ? and component = ?`
-3. As Web-developer using aerovaldb, I have to map routes to function, and I have parameters for the routes.
+5. As Web-developer using aerovaldb, I have to map routes to function, and I have parameters for the routes.
+6. As a Web-developer, I don't want to need to know the type of the aerovaldb-implementation and can auto-guess from a location.
+7. As a web-developer, I might need to handle databases in different formats depending on when the user set up the experiment.
-4. For performance, I want to avoid unnecessary json/obj transformations, so I want to put/get obj or json or filehandle and the database might want to decide how to handle that fastest. obj should be the default, json is required, filehandle is optional (and only for get-operations.).
+8. For performance, I want to avoid unnecessary json/obj transformations, so I want to put/get obj or json or filehandle and the database might want to decide how to handle that fastest. obj should be the default, json is required, filehandle is optional (and only for get-operations.).  (this requirement might be premature optimization? to be discussed ...)
+9. To be discussed: do we want to allow the programmer to set open-modes, e.g. 'r', 'rw', 'w'?

 ## Installation
 `python -m pip install 'pyaro@git+https://github.com/metno/aerovaldb.git'`